M-Gimenes/MachineLearning/README.md

 # Machine Learning

-I bought a new course on machine learning with python and will use this repository to store the activities I will do throughout it.
-I organized it by modules, with subcategories within each one, with self-descriptive titles, and I will periodically upload.
+I bought a new course on machine learning with python and will use this repository to store the activities I'll do throughout it.
+I organized it by modules, with subcategories within each one, with self-descriptive titles, and I'll update periodically.

 ## Course contents:
 - #### Module 1: (In progress)